hackergrrl/hypergit/README.md

 doesn't have to choose between hosted services that could go down at some point.
 By using hypergit seed you can, not unlike bittorrent, re-host git repos you like on servers and provide them greater availability.)

+## What hypergit isn't

+This isn't a github replacement. hypergit wants to be a powerful primitive that *enables* social peer-to-peer coding.
+There are many ways to do coding with other humans, and heavy opinions on that don't feel like they ought to be tied in with the lower level pieces.